divadbaroon/Junov.1/README.md

 </details>

-Note: If a command is given that is not included in the above list, a response will be given using GPT.
+Note: If a command is given that is not included in the above packages, a response will be given using GPT.

  ## Supported Langauges
  Arabic, English (Australia, Ireland, UK, USA), Finnish, French, German, Hindi, Korean, Mandarin, Russian, Spanish